-Why Your CEO Should Care About Information Security
+Why Your CEO Should Care About Data Security

 The US Federal Government, 60 million South African citizens, 57 million Uber customers and the British National Health Service.
 What do they all have in common?

-They’ve all hit the news recently as victims of security breaches, cyber attacks or hacks.
+They’ve all hit the news recently as victims of data breaches, cyber attacks or hacks.

 At times it feels like nobody is safe.
 If you want to avoid a similar outcome, now is the time to focus on information security.

 Why Is Information Security Important?